GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 Devices come in a range of sizes, and users may use your application at a range of sizes, even on the same device.
-Therefore, it's critical to ensure your content not just fits within the viewport, but that all features and content for your site are usable at all viewport sizes.
+Therefore, it's critical to ensure your content not only fits within the viewport, but that all features and content for your site are usable at all viewport sizes.

 The tasks users want to complete and the content they want to access do